EdApp by SafetyCulture

 Microlearning is made for mobile.
 It’s a method of teaching that distills information into topical, easy-to-digest, bite-sized chunks.
 Accessing it on smartphones or a mobile device means effective learning can take place anywhere at any time.

-Mobile Learning Feature - Microlearning
+Feature of mobile learning - Microlearning

-2. Spaced Repetition
+2. Spaced repetition

 Distributed practice is the process of repeating learning over increasing intervals.
 It’s important not to repeat it too soon or too late – a scientific schedule should be used.
 It’s a great dedicated feature to have with mobile learning because small, mobile-friendly lessons can easily be repeated.

-3. Peer Learning
+3. Peer learning

 Most eLearning comes from third parties and is often hard for learners to engage with.
 Peer Learning sees colleagues teaching colleagues for a unique learning experience.
 Getting your best and brightest to quickly create microlessons from learning materials that are dripping with expertise will be highly engaging for learners who can better relate to both the teacher and the context.